singhmeharjeet/learn-sphere-profile-service/README.md

     Returns a welcome message indicating successful connection to the Profile Service.

-Profile Operations
 Get Profile Information

     GET /api/profile-service/info

     Retrieves the profile information of the authenticated user.

+        Request Body: (note: request body is not required as token includes this information)
+            username: Unique username of the user.

+    Response:
+            success: Indicates if the operation was successful.
+            message: Information message.
+            profile: Details of the created profile.

-Get Profile or Create Profile if Profile does not exist for user.
+Create Profile if Profile does not exist for user.

     POST /api/profile-service/info

     Creates a new profile for the authenticated user.

-        Request Body:
+        Request Body: (note: request body is not required as token includes this information)
             username: Unique username of the user.
             role: Role of the user (e.g., admin, teacher, student).